jzhao62/jzhao62/README.md

 ### Hi there 👋

-- i enjoy exploring codebase that has potential impact, regardless of language, framework
+- i enjoy exploring codebase that has potential impacts

-- dota2 immortal player(mid), us west server [stratz](https://stratz.com/players/280488428)
+- dota2 mid player, immortal ranked [stratz](https://stratz.com/players/280488428)

 <!--
 **jzhao62/jzhao62** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.